-To reach the property from Boulder travel west on Boulder Canyon to Sugarloaf Road.
-Follow Sugarloaf Road west to Mountain Meadow on to Mountain King Road.
+To reach the property from Boulder travel west on Sugar Loaf Road to Mountain Pines then on to Left Fork Road.
 Emergency evacuation from this property is dependent on the location of a fire at a given time.
-Two main evacuation routes could be east on Sugarloaf Road to Boulder Canyon and on to the city of Boulder or west on Sugarloaf Road to the Peak To Peak Hwy.
+Two main evacuation routes could be south on Left Fork Road to Mountain Pines then on to Sugar Loaf Road and proceeding east or west.